siakaramalegos/sia_speaks/README.md

 - Tech Talent South  |  Ruby on Rails 8-week boot camp  |  2015-2016

 ## Current Active Topics

+### Get in the Fast Lane: Measuring Web Performance
+Are you losing revenue to performance?
+53% of mobile site visits are abandoned if a page takes longer than 3 seconds to load.
+Pinterest reduced load times by 40% and saw a 15% increase in sign ups.
+Starbucks implemented a 2x faster time to interactive resulting in a 65% increase in rewards registrations.
+AliExpress reduced load by 36% and saw a 10.5% increase in orders.

+Performance is important.
+Tooling can be hard.
+Do flame charts intimidate you?
+Come learn how to audit and fix common performance issues using Chrome DevTools, Lighthouse, PageSpeed Insights, and webpagetest.org.

+See the full description [here](https://gist.github.com/siakaramalegos/4621a71df28d5f163f3ca7a52a0edcb0).

 ### How I took back my sanity: Coming back from the brink of tech addiction
 _(This is a soft talk on my story and strategies for combatting device and social media addiction and distraction.)_